Starpelly/raylib-beef/README.md

 BeefLang bindings for **Raylib 4.5**.

-> **Note**: These bindings are still in development.
-Bugs and changes may occur.

-> OS is limited to Windows right now, I see no reason why this wouldn't work on other platforms, though.
+> **Note**: OS is limited to Windows right now, I see no reason why this wouldn't work on other platforms, though.
 I guess only one way to find out.

 ## Example
 ```cs